plone/training/viewlets_1.rst

 Exercise 2
 ----------

 Register a viewlet 'days_to_conference' in the header.
 Use a class and a template to display the number of days until the conference.
-You get many bonus-points if you display it in a nice format (think "In 2 days" and "Last Month") by using an existing javascript- or python-library.
+You get many bonus-points if you display it in a nice format (think "In 2 days" and "Last Month") by using an existing javascript or python library.